-Sophomore softball players Kia Boyd and Aubrey Smith have endured a long road to shoulder recoveries, but now have each other for encouragement during their rehab together at the Children’s Mercy Sports Medicine clinic.
+Softball players Kia Boyd and Aubrey Smith endured a long road to shoulder recoveries, but had each other for encouragement during their rehab together at the Children’s Mercy Sports Medicine clinic.

-Kia’s shoulder started hurting last year and she began physical therapy in Fort Scott; however, after six months and no progress, she knew she needed a second opinion.
+Kia’s shoulder started hurting during her freshman season and she began physical therapy in Fort Scott; however, after six months and no progress, she knew she needed a second opinion.

 Since then, Kia has been working once a week at the Children’s Mercy Blue Valley Sports Medicine clinic with Nicole and is working hard to keep her pain under control for the next softball season, which just recently started.